usharesoft/appcenter-docs/end-user/en/source/pages/migration/migration-details.rst

 	1. Creates a template.
 	2. Creates an ``OS Profile`` and injects all the native packages.
-	3. Injects the overlay as a ``My Software`` component and is added to the appliance template.
+	3. Injects the overlay as a ``My Software`` component and is added to the appliance template (for scan with overlay).
 	4. Sets the scanned installation configuration information in the ``Install Profile``.

 It is then completely detached from the scan and you can do exactly the same things as with any other template.